HeptaSean/aiken-trivial/README.md

 Also, this spending transaction can be seen
 [on chain](https://preprod.beta.explorer.cardano.org/en/transaction/74cec7379d2950b30252b7c683742b74cd42df704244ea8f75d5af7fb4c0ad41).

-We can also tell `cardano-cli` to embed the datum in the transaction's witness set instead:
+In order to not have to transmit the datum to the person or entity who wants to spend the UTxO in some off-chain side channel, we can also tell `cardano-cli` to embed the datum in the transaction's witness set:
 ```shellsession
 $ cardano-cli transaction build --testnet-magic 1 \
 > --tx-in d94ec1de08a5bf070473ada78833cea39a6ece98d0a48e6fb208c08268fd2bd7#1 \